danielcifuentes54/aws-developer/README.md

   * Amazon S3 Intelligent Tiering.
 * Durability (99,99999999999%) and  Availability (99,99%).

+## AWS SDK

+* perform actions on AWS directly from your applications code
+* AWS CLI uses the python SDK

+## AWS Limits (Quotas)

+* API rate limits
+  * Exponential Backoff (ThrottlingException)
+    * Retry mechanism already included in AWS SDK  API calls
+    * Custom retries, each retry should take twice as long
+* Service Quotas

+## AWS CLI credentials provider chain

+* The CLI will look for credentials in this order (precedence):
+  1. Command line options.
+  2. Environment variables.
+  3. CLI credentials file.
+  4. CLI configuration file.
+  5. Container credentials.
+  6. Instance profile credentials.
+* Use IAM Roles as much as posible.

+## AWS signature v4 signing

+* AWS protocol
+* API calls needs to be signed with your credentials and the process is called SigV4

 ## Serverless

 * Initially...
 Serverless == FaaS (Function as a Service)